What is 2e? A Guide to Twice-Exceptionality

 2eNews.com and Variations2e magazine are focused on providing the latest news, research, and perspectives around how to best support the needs of this population of learners.
 We provide readers with high-level information and perspectives about twice-exceptional education, covering a broad range of topics that are essential for all educators, parents, and industry professionals.
 Our content is presented in the following categories: Teaching & Learning, Health & Wellness, Child Development, Home & Family, Advocacy & Policy, Voices, Resources, and Book Reviews.
 We also house the entire catalog of 2e: Twice-Exceptional Newsletter, and we publish the Variations2e print magazine twice per year.

 Our mission is to maintain a fruitful conversation among key stakeholders to improve the lives of gifted students with learning differences.
 Many resources on our site are public, though the majority of our original content is available via a subscription to 2eNews.com.
-You may purchase a subscription or sign up for a free three-day trial here.
+You may sign up for a free subscription here.